microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 * Calculating average cumulative reward over a number of simulations.
 We will print the progress each 5000 iterations, and we will average out our cumulative reward over that period of time.
 It means that if we get more than 195 point - we can consider the problem solved, with even higher quality than required.
 * We will calculate maximum average cumulative result `Qmax`, and we will store the Q-Table corresponding to that result.
 When you run the training you will notice that sometimes the average cumulative result starts to drop, and we want to keep the values of Q-Table that correspond to the best model observed during training.

-We will also collect all cumulative rewards at each simulation at `rewards` vector for further plotting.
+We will also collect all cumulative rewards at each simulation at `rewards` vector for further plotting. (code block  11)

 ```python
 def probs(v,eps=1e-4):